thejoshwolfe/board-gamer-2d/README.md

 Planned:

  * Multiplayer gameplay:
-   * Usernames and a list of who's in the room.
    * A "hand" of cards that you can see and others can't.
    * A command to spread a stack of cards to look at all the cards side-by-side.
    * Spawn textboxes on the table that everyone can see and edit.